natbibi/travel-blog/README.md

     `npm run dev`
 The client will open on port 8080

+To run test suite for client:
+    `npm run test`

 To start api (no longer in use):
     `cd api`
     `pipenv shell`